amh23/metric_dashboard/README.md

 Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.

-1. Application uptime should be watched whether the app in the cluster running proper or not.
-2. Some container or service may use resource such as memory or cpu so that resource usage need to watch.
+1. Uptime of  application
+  * Frontend and Backend uptime to watch the status of applications
+2. Resources Usage of application
+  * CPU Usage
+  * Memory Usage
-3. It is important to keep an eye on request and response of the application
+3. Request and Reponse of application
-4. Failure rate is needed to calculate the buffer for the gap between SLO and SLI.
+  * Application request and response time
+  * 2.* status of responses
+4. Failure Rate
+  * 4.* 0r 5.* status of response
+5. Distributed Tracing
+  * jaeger tracing total for frontend and backend